 However, many people continue to face human rights-related barriers to essential and often lifesaving health services.
-These barriers arise from discriminatory laws and practices connected to people’s health status, gender identity, sexual orientation and conduct1 The people facing these barriers are often the most marginalised, stigmatised and vulnerable to HIV.
-This makes protecting, promoting, respecting and fulfilling people’s human rights essential to ensure that they are able to access these services and enable an effective response to HIV and AIDS.
+These barriers arise from discriminatory laws and practices connected to people’s health status, gender identity, sexual orientation and conduct1 The people facing these barriers are often the most marginalised and stigmatised in society, and the most vulnerable to HIV.
+This makes protecting, promoting, respecting and fulfilling people’s human rights essential to ensure they can access the health services they need, enabling an effective response to HIV and AIDS.

 The protection of human rights is essential to safeguard human dignity in the context of HIV/AIDS and to ensure an effective, rights-based response. [...]
 When human rights are protected, fewer people become infected and those living with HIV/AIDS and their families can better cope with HIV/AIDS.

-– UNAIDS (1996, 2006) ‘International Guidelines on HIV/AIDS and Human Rights’ 1
+– UNAIDS (1996, 2006) ‘International Guidelines on HIV/AIDS and Human Rights’2

 Human rights violations in the context of HIV can take many forms.
-They can worsen the impact of HIV, increase vulnerability to HIV and more broadly, undermine responses to the epidemic.
+They can worsen the impact of HIV, increase vulnerability to HIV, and more broadly undermine responses to the epidemic.

-HIV criminalisation refers to laws that criminalise people living with HIV based on their HIV status.
+HIV criminalisation refers to laws that criminalise people living with HIV based on their status.
 This can be via HIV-specific laws or general criminal laws that prosecute: